ibm-cloud-docs/cis/http-concepts.md

 # HTTP/2 and HTTP/3 protocols
 {: #http-concepts}

-HTTP/2 and HTTP/3 accelerate page load times and are included in all {{site.data.keyword.cis_full}} plans.
+HTTP/2 and HTTP/3 accelerate page load times are included in all {{site.data.keyword.cis_full}} plans.
 HTTP/2 is enabled by default and requires an SSL certificate at the {{site.data.keyword.cis_short_notm}} edge network.
 Domains on Trial plans can't disable HTTP/2.
 {: shortdesc}

 Browsers and web servers automatically negotiate the highest protocol available, so HTTP/3 takes precedence over HTTP/2. {{site.data.keyword.cis_short_notm}} uses HTTP/1.x only for communication between the origin web server and {{site.data.keyword.cis_short_notm}} edge.